A multishift, multipole rational QZ method with aggressive early deflation

 \section{Introduction}

-The rational QZ method (RQZ) \cite{Camps2018} generalizes the standard QZ method of Moler \& Stewart \cite{Moler1973}.
-Both are methods for the numerical solution of the dense, unsymmetric generalized eigenvalue problem defined by a pair of matrices $A, B \in \FF^{n{\times}n}$, $\FF \in \lbrace \CC, \RR \rbrace$.
+The rational QZ method (RQZ) \cite{camps2019rational} generalizes the standard QZ method of Moler \& Stewart \cite{Moler1973}.
+Both are methods for the numerical solution of the dense, unsymmetric generalized eigenvalue problem for a pencil of matrices $A, B \in \FF^{n{\times}n}$, $\FF \in \lbrace \CC, \RR \rbrace$.
 The set of eigenvalues of the pencil $(A,B)$ is denoted as $\Lambda$ and defined by,